PavitraPi/Megathon_chosen_five/README.md

-# Churn prediction apllication by The Chosen Five
+# Churn prediction application by The Chosen Five